OUTLITAchraf/briefTaskflow/README.md

 - Manage all users (create, edit, delete).
 - Manage all tasks in the system.
 - Assign tasks to users.
-- View dashboards with an overview of:
+- Dashboard overview of:
   - Total tasks
   - Tasks assigned to users
   - User statistics

 ### 👤 User
-- Create, edit, and delete tasks.
+- Create, edit, and delete their own tasks.
 - Assign tasks they create to other users.
-- View dashboards with:
+- Dashboard overview of:
   - Tasks they created
-  - Tasks assigned to them by others
+  - Tasks assigned to them

 ---